nf-core/chipseq/docs/output.md

     *Description*:
     In order to perform the differential binding analysis we need to be able to carry out the read quantification for the same intervals across **all** of the samples in the experiment.
 To this end, the individual peak-sets called per sample have to be merged together in order to create a consensus set of peaks.

-    Using the consensus peaks it is also possible to assess the degree of overlap between the peaks from a set of samples e.g. *Which consensus peaks contain peaks that are common to a given set of samples?*.
+    Using the consensus peaks it is possible to assess the degree of overlap between the peaks from a set of samples e.g. *Which consensus peaks contain peaks that are common/unique to a given set of samples?*.
 This may be useful for downstream filtering of peaks based on whether they are called in multiple replicates/conditions.
 Please note that it is possible for a consensus peak to contain multiple peaks from the same sample.
 Unfortunately, this is sample-dependent but the files generated by the pipeline do have columns that report such instances and allow you to factor them into any further analysis.

+    By default, the peak-sets are not filtered, therefore, the consensus peaks will be generated across the union set of peaks from all samples.
+However, you can increment the `--min_reps_consensus` parameter appropriately if you are confident you have good reproducibility amongst your replicates to create a "reproducible" set of consensus of peaks.
+In future iterations of the pipeline more formal analyses such as [IDR](https://projecteuclid.org/euclid.aoas/1318514284) may be implemented to obtain reproducible and high confidence peak-sets with which to perform this sort of analysis.

     ![R - UpSetR peak intersection plot](images/r_upsetr_intersect_plot.png)